seeker815/shell-hr/README.md

 ## Introduction

 Shell HR(shr) is a CLI tool build using Cobra(kubectl) to export a system's user information.
-The command will be able to export usernames, IDs, home directories, and shells as either JSON
+The command will be able to export usernames, IDs, home directories, and shells as JSON or to stdout

  - By default, the command will display the information as JSON to stdout